watson-developer-cloud/node-sdk/README.md

   use_vcap_services: false
 });
 ```
-The example above will fail because you did not provide a username and password and the wrapper will not look into Bluemix for those values.
+This example fails because you did not provide a username and password and
+the wrapper will not look into Bluemix for these values.

 ## Debug
-This wrapper relies in the `request` npm module writted by [mikeal][mikeal_github] to call the Watson Services.
-In order to debug add 'request' to the `NODE_DEBUG`:
+This wrapper relies on the `request` npm module writted by
+[mikeal][mikeal_github] to call the Watson Services.
+To debug the apps, add
+'request' to the `NODE_DEBUG` environment variable:

 ```sh
 $ NODE_DEBUG='request' node app.js
 ```
-where `app.js` is your nodejs file
+where `app.js` is your Node.js file.

 ## Tests
 Running all the tests: